LOOK FOR OUR INTRODUCTION TO SEAT WEAVING COURSE IN 2024 WHICH WILL BE RELEASED SOON

 Franco-American Bruno Paulin Lopez has been upholstering for over forty years.

-Throughout his career, Bruno has provided his services to the most discriminating private clientele as well as award winning architects and interior design firms in New York City.
+Throughout his career, Bruno has provided his services to the most discriminating private clientele and award-winning architects and interior design firms in New York City.
 These include Thierry W Despont, Studio Sofield, Robert Couturier, William Georgis, Alexandra Champalimaud, and many others.
 His acumen for detail and perfection brought him important contemporary interior commissions such as the Sydney Kimmel beach house in West Palm Beach and the Bill Gates residence in Seattle amongst others.

 His collaborations with the Cincinnati Museum of Art, Brooklyn Museum, The Museum of the City of New York, the Neue Gallery, The Abraham Lincoln House, The Morris Jumel Mansion in New York City, and the Park Avenue Armory, to which he was presented with an interior restoration award for his work in the Veteran's room, sealed his name for historical interior restoration.

-Bruno is currently re-creating the 1810 interiors of the Morris Jumel Mansion, curating all window treatments and the Empire style furniture, as well as being the resident Upholsterer for the Park Avenue Armory curating various 19th Century upholstered pieces, notably a rare set of chairs designed by Louis Comfort Tiffany.
+Bruno has recently re-created the 1810 interiors of the Morris Jumel Mansion, curating all window treatments and the Empire style furniture, as well as being the resident Upholsterer for the Park Avenue Armory curating various 19th Century upholstered pieces, notably a rare set of chairs designed by Louis Comfort Tiffany.

-Gareth has been working as an upholsterer for 25 years.
-He gained his training on the shop floor, working in various workshops in England and Wales and is versed in many aspects of furniture making from cabinet work to mattress making.
+Gareth has been working as an upholsterer for 27 years.
+He gained his training on the shop floor, working in various workshops in England and Wales, and is versed in many aspects of furniture making from cabinet work to mattress making.
 Early in his career, producing work for the National Trust and English Heritage properties.

 Gareth is now a Director and full time tutor at the British School of Upholstered Furniture in Oxfordshire, UK where he teaches the Association of Master Upholsterers and Soft Furnishers (AMUSF) Diploma program.
 He is also the lead tutor for the Advancements in Traditional Upholstery Diploma, run in association with the Guild of Traditional Upholsterers (GTU).
 Gareth is also the course writer for Upholstery Education.

-During the 2020 Covid-19 lockdowns Gareth ran a series of sucessful lectures on furniture history to students across the UK and currently has just started another series of lectures to members of the Guild of Traditional Upholsterers, worldwide.
+During the 2020/21 Covid-19 lockdowns, Gareth ran a series of successful lectures on furniture history to students across the UK and America.
+All were received with great appreciation.

 Although a full time educator, Gareth still takes on commissions from select clients, predominantly focusing on the decorative arts from 1840-1950.

-Gareth is a natural communicator, he has the ability to adapt his teaching methods to each individual students requirements.
+Gareth is a natural communicator, he can adapt his teaching methods to each individual student's requirements.
 He provides a relaxed, informal yet informative learning experience.
 He has a wealth of design and upholstery knowledge and his passion for sharing skills is infectious.

 Greg is an international award winning Master Upholsterer with an enormous wealth of knowledge and experience.

-Iain Stephens has more than 25 years of experience, in fact a lot more, as his upholstery journey started as a youngster working alongside his Great Uncle and both of his Grandfathers, undertaking furniture restoration and the recovering of basic chairs.
-Upholstery started off as a way to supplement his income as a young undergraduate and then progressed into a passion that spans an enormous range of interest and experiences.
-Iain has lectured at University in Taiwan and South Africa, and taught all levels of the AMUSF (Association of Master Upholsterers and Soft Furnishers).
+Iain Stephens has more than 29 years of experience, in fact, a lot more, as his upholstery journey started as a youngster working alongside his Great Uncle and both of his Grandfathers, undertaking furniture restoration and recovering basic chairs.
+Upholstery started as a way to supplement his income as a young undergraduate and then progressed into a passion that spans an enormous range of interests and experiences.
+Iain has lectured at the Universities in Taiwan and South Africa, and taught all levels of the AMUSF (Association of Master Upholsterers and Soft Furnishers).

 Iain started his formal upholstery training in the UK, drawn by the magic of springs and traditional stitching.
-He started training, following sequential AMUSF courses, whilst being apprenticed under two French Master Upholsterers over a three year period.
+He started training, following sequential AMUSF courses, whilst being apprenticed under two French Master Upholsterers over three years.
 Such were his skills that he began to tutor year 1 & 2 AMUSF students in both practical and theoretical aspects of upholstery, whilst only in his second apprenticeship year.
-Iain also offered in-house courses including domestic seating, lampshades, headboards and ottoman boxes.
-He really benefited from working in a commercial workshop that offered both modern and traditional techniques to meet the needs of seating and furnishings for restaurants, bars and hotels as well as private clients.
+Iain also offered in-house courses including domestic seating, lampshades, headboards, and ottoman boxes.
+He benefited from working in a commercial workshop that offered both modern and traditional techniques to meet the needs of seating and furnishings for restaurants, bars, and hotels as well as private clients.

-After relocating to Oxford, Iain continued to teach the new revised AMUSF qualification levels1-3 whilst undertaking extensive traditional upholstery work and training his own apprentice.
+After relocating to Oxford, Iain continued to teach the new revised AMUSF qualification levels 1-3 whilst undertaking extensive traditional upholstery work and training his apprentice.

-Prior to taking up his latest position Iain worked within the Farley Conservation Workshops which are an integral part of the Farley group, who specialize in the hire of original antique pieces to both the film and television industries.
-Iain was responsible for all aspects of upholstery, both traditional and modern, from the frame up as well as the maintenance/restoration on all furniture acquisitions and furniture in the collection.
-He has experience in the conservation and restoration of weaving and embroidery, tapestries on both furniture and hanging, beadwork fur and period clothing.
+Before taking up his latest position as Senior Conservator and Restorer of Upholstery at the Royal Household, Iain worked within the Farley Conservation Workshops which are an integral part of the Farley group, which specializes in the hire of original antique pieces to both the film and television industries.
+Iain was responsible for all aspects of upholstery, both traditional and modern, from the frame up as well as the maintenance/restoration of all furniture acquisitions and furniture in the collection.
+He has experience in the conservation and restoration of weaving and embroidery, tapestries on both furniture and hangings, beadwork fur, and period clothing.
 Recently Iain has now been given the privilege to serve as an AMUSF verifier within the UK.